Healthy eating and exercise basics

 - Keep dried foods like pine nuts, sun-dried tomatoes and shiitake mushrooms.

-- Nuts such as almonds and cashews are a great source of protein and can be eaten as snacks or part of a full meal, but try to avoid the salted or fried ones.
+- Nuts such as almonds and cashews are a great source of protein and can be eaten as snacks or part of a full meal – but try to avoid salted or fried nuts.

-- Tinned tomatoes, tomato paste, corn and other foods can be a lifesaver for one-pot dishes such as pasta sauces, soups and casseroles.
+- Tinned tomatoes, corn and other vegies, as well as tomato paste, can be a lifesaver for one-pot dishes such as pasta sauces, soups and casseroles.

 - Soup in cans or packets makes an instant hot meal.